11 January 2022

 Tees Valley Trailblazers is a programme designed to do just that.
 Working with local businesses to bring first-hand experience and expertise to the students.
 Helping to broker strong relationships between local business and schools whilst also providing the students with an amazing experience to learn from local successful entrepreneurs.
 The challenge has received great support from local businesses who are keen to engage with young people and help make a positive difference to this challenging year.

-The programme has been designed with the pandemic in mind as a result of so many pupils being forced to continue their learning from home.
-The challenge will be delivered online with business personnel from across the region, giving up their time to provide interactive online workshops, mentoring sessions and webinars.
+The programme has been designed with the pandemic in mind as a result of so many schools being forced to adapt their learning.
+The challenge will be delivered online with business personnel from across the region, giving up their time to provide interactive mentoring sessions and webinars.

-Claire Willis, Education Relationship Manager at RTC North is thoroughly looking forward to the challenge and its potential impact, she said: “The Tees Valley Trailblazers competition is a unique opportunity for Tees Valley pupils to be involved in something new and exciting in their region.
-So many schools and pupils have had a really difficult time over the past year and we wanted to give them the opportunity to participate in something fun but also educational.
+Claire Willis, STEM Business Development Manager at RTC North is thoroughly looking forward to the second year of the challenge and it’s potential impact, she said: “Last year the judges were blown away by some of the business ideas but also the huge profits that the pupils made for their school.
+This competition is a unique opportunity for Tees Valley pupils to be involved in something new and exciting in their region.
+So many schools and pupils have had a really difficult time over the last few years and we wanted to give them the opportunity to participate in something fun but also educational.
 Research shows that many young people make career limiting choices before they reach secondary school, with little (or no knowledge) of the employment opportunities that are open to them.
-This competition not only will showcase a diverse range of careers but also encourages local businesses to work alongside pupils providing role models and an insight into the businesses essential to the Tees Valley.”
+This competition will not only showcase a diverse range of careers but also encourages local businesses to work alongside pupils providing role models and an insight into the businesses essential to the Tees Valley.”

 Are you a school or business in the Tees Valley area who shares our passion for raising the aspirations of the next generation?
 Do you want to support us in inspiring Key Stage 2 Primary students to help them discover their inner entrepreneur?
 Please contact firstname.lastname@example.org for more information or to express your interest.